ikle/srr/doc/proc-segment.md

 Users of the interface to manage their own process memory segments should specify zero as the target process ID.
-Specifying a positive process ID as the target is only valid for processes with CAP\_PROC\_SEGMENT capability, even if the calling process ID is specified.
-Interface functions always return -EINVAL when specifying a negative target process ID.
+Specifying a positive process ID as the target for methods that change the process memory map is valid only for processes with CAP\_PROC\_SEGMENT capability, even if the calling process ID is specified.
+Interface functions always return -EINVAL if a negative target process ID is specified.

 ## Segment Management Methods